PeterBrain/scripts/README.md

 &nbsp;

-This makes the file executable on doubleclick
+This makes the file executable on doubleclick:
 ```
 chmod a+x file.sh
 ```